-In order to avoid a similar scenario, you might want to consider getting a PhD—in reading labels, that is.
-Actually, going for whole foods that don't have labels at all is your safest bet.
+In order to avoid a similar scenario, you'll have to be vigilant about paying attention to the labels (that is, when not choosing whole foods that don't have labels at all—the safest bet).
 But since that's not totally realistic for most of us, it's important to know exactly what you can and can't have on the program, because even one banned ingredient in a seemingly healthy-looking food could derail you.

 Sound impossibly strict?
 Well, there's a good reason for that.
-Whole30's not just about clean eating, but also examining your habits every time you reach for a snack.
+Whole30 is about examining your habits every time you reach for a snack.
 Melissa Hartwig, founder of the program, says one of the biggest benefits people experience from this is an awareness around their emotional connection and attachment to food.
 "People think, 'This will be really hard, I’m going to miss my treats,'" she says.
 "But it can be really eye-opening to realize how much food plays into your emotional relationship with yourself, with your body, with other people, and with the food itself."

 The same can't be said for your green breakfast smoothie, however.
 Unfortunately, blending or juicing fruits and veggies and calling it a meal is not recommended on the program, unless it's absolutely necessary.
 The main reason, according to the Whole30 program guidelines, is that drinking your meals or calories is less filling, tricking your brain into thinking it's not as full as if you ate whole foods.
 And it's easier to overdo the sugar from fruit and miss out on fiber if you're juicing.